uwegeercken/artikel/README.md

 ## CSV Loader
 ### Loading CSV Data from files
 Load basic data from CSV files into the database.
+There are sample files available in this repository.

 ### Configuration file content:
 The configuration yaml file needs to contain - if you want to load data from csv files - the path where the csv files are